Matroids over a ring: Duality

 where $R/I$ is chosen isomorphic to the cyclic kernel from condition~(M1), with $I$ an ideal of $R$.

 The next ingredient is a projective resolution of form

 where $P_0^\emptyset$ and $P_1^\emptyset$ are projective; this can be attained from a projective resolution of $M$.
-If $R$ is Dedekind, then there is a f.g.\ projective resolution of $M(\emptyset)$ of length at most~1, so $P_2^\emptyset$ and the terms left of it are zero; fix one of these resolutions.
-If $R$ is a local ring, then all projective modules are free and minimal free resolutions exist; let \eqref{eq:duality res 2} be the minimal free resolution.
+Because $R$ is Dedekind, there is a f.g.\ projective resolution of $M(\emptyset)$ of length at most~1, so $P_2^\emptyset$ and the terms left of it are zero; fix one of these resolutions.

 From any maximal flag of subsets $\emptyset=A_0\subsetneq A_1\subsetneq\cdots\subsetneq A_{|A|}=A$ we obtain a composite map

 The kernel of this composition $P_0^\emptyset\to M(A)$ has a filtration whose subquotients are the kernels of the individual arrows in it.
 The exact sequences above continue to free resolutions for these kernels, allowing us to resolve $\ker P_0^\emptyset\to M(A)$ with a correspondingly filtered resolution by the Horseshoe Lemma: